Today is the anniversary of the day my cousin Joe killed himself.

 I may have left out the fact that I had never done it before, but it wasn't rocket science it was cleaning toilets and being nice and trustworthy and I knew I could do all of those things well.
 I was so determined to figure out a way to make my plans work and I was willing to do anything.

 I'm sure Eric and most of my friends and family thought I had lost my mind.
-I had...and it felt SO good.
+"So, you're cleaning toilets and going to school again?
+How are you going to put that on your resume?"
+One of my friend's dad actually said this to me.
+I had lost my mind...and it felt SO good.
 It turns out my mind was just getting in my way.
 It had a stack of fairly convincing evidence that I shouldn't be doing what I was doing.

 Within a week I had a few houses.
 Within a month my schedule was full by mostly word of mouth and I was making more money in less time than I had at any restaurant or managing a retail store.
 I was young and fast and could finish 2 houses by 2:30pm.
 This left plenty of time for homework and the evening program in Counseling Education.